VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 of election outcomes, we also need that transparency to extend to the runtime operation of the software.
 We need to know the health of the system and to know every single thing that happens throughout the architecture—and who did it.
 This means continuous monitoring throughout the stack, elegant visualizations of the telemetry, and if we can manage it, anomaly detection through analytics.
-This level of auditability is necessary for Zero Trust.
+This level of auditability is necessary for Zero Trust, and it is also particularly valuable for [risk-limiting audits](https://en.wikipedia.org/wiki/Risk-limiting_audit) conducted after elections to assess their integrity.

 ### Immutable and Append-Only